-Whether you commute to work, go to school, university or consider yourself a digital nomad who loves to travel, one of the most important things is finding a convenient, stylish and reliable way to carry your tech around with you on your back.
+A backpack is one of life most unequivocally useful items, whether you commute to work, go to school, university or consider yourself a digital nomad who loves to travel.
+Finding a convenient, stylish and reliable way to carry your tech around with you on your back can be a real challenge.

-We've rounded up some of the best backpacks designed to carry your laptop, camera and/or tablet as well as any other devices, stationery, or even clothes, you might want to have with you on a journey.
+That's why we've rounded up some of the best backpacks designed to carry your laptop, camera and/or tablet as well as any other devices, stationery, or even clothes that you might want to have with you on a journey.

 Peak Design Everyday Backpack